-Pumpkin Lentil Curry – THis one is packed with protein and fiber and ready in under 30 minutes!
+This lentil recipe is packed with protein and fiber and ready in under 30 minutes!

 And let me know in the comments if you’re following a vegan diet, new to it, and if you have any questions I can answer.